July 13, 2013

-Walked the long beach, crowded with sunbathers.
-I napped in the sand while Rob swam, then we pinxto bar-crawled again—Bar Goiz-Bargi, Casa Alcalde, Danena Taberna and, for dessert, Raviolina.
+We walked San Sebastián‘s long beach, crowded with sunbathers.
+I napped in the sand while Rob swam, then we pinxto pub-crawled again—Bar Goiz-Bargi, Casa Alcalde, Danena Taberna, and, for dessert, Raviolina.

 Bastille Day!
-On the way to Bordeaux, we stopped briefly in the Pyrenean towns of Ainhoa and Espelette, the latter famous for its red peppers.
+On the way to the Bordeaux region of France, we stopped briefly in the Pyrenean towns of Ainhoa and Espelette, the latter famous for its red peppers.
 Strands of them hung on the outsides of the villages’ buildings.
 Picnicked on local cheese and fruit.

 Near a crossroads called Saint-Laurent-des-Combes in the middle of the region’s vineyards, we found Moulin de la Grangère.
-The owners, Marie-Annick and Alain Noel, invited us to cool off in their pool after checking us into our rooms in the old blue-shuttered mill.
+The owners, Marie-Annick and Alain, invited us to cool off in their pool after checking us into our rooms in the old blue-shuttered mill.
 We watched their dog chase lizards.

 Marie made dinner reservations for us in St. Émilion at L’Huitrier Pie.
 The town is charming, especially at sunset as the yellow stone buildings glow in the light.
-Before dinner, we strolled steep cobblestone streets past cafés and sampled the local variety in the wine shops.
-St. Émilion has been a wine town for over 1,800 years.
+Before dinner, we strolled steep cobblestone streets and sampled the local variety in the wine shops.
+St. Émilion has been a wine town for over eighteen hundred years.
 I can only describe my delicious dinner as pulled-duck barbecue.

-Marie served us breakfast outside overlooking the vineyards—yogurt, croissants, jam and coffee.
+Marie served a breakfast of yogurt, croissants, jam, and coffee outside overlooking the vineyards.
 On the way to Sarlat-la-Canéda, we stopped for diesel fuel and struggled with both the French language and the automated pump.
 A woman in the next lane rescued us.

 For once, we got lucky finding the hotel, a golden stone manor on the northwest side of Sarlat called Hôtel La Verperie.
 I stayed in the main house, two flights up a narrow, steep staircase.
 Before dinner, we drove south of town to the Elevage du Bouyssou goose farm.
-Nathalie Mazet, the owner, showed us a 2-month-old gaggle of a hundred inside a barn and a 4-month-old gaggle in a pasture.
-Finally, we watched as her husband, Denis, force-fed a meal of ground corn and water to the 6-month-olds.
+Nathalie, the owner, showed us a two-month-old gaggle of a hundred inside a barn and a four-month-old gaggle in a pasture.
+Finally, we watched as her husband, Denis, force-fed a meal of ground corn and water to the six-month-olds.
 Per goose, the process only takes a few seconds, a routine he repeats three times each day.
 The geese seem calm enough, despite claims of torture by activists.
-The technique was developed by the Egyptians over 4,000 years ago.
+The technique was developed by the Egyptians over four thousand years ago.
 After the tour, we sampled foie gras and wine in the gift shop.
 (In this region, there are foie gras shops on nearly every corner.)
 Back in Sarlat, we dined on the patio at Le Bistro de l’Octroi.